Mubarokahh/Migrating-App-to-Container-/README.md

-# MIGRATING TO THE CLOUD WITH CONTAINERIZATION
+ NF # MIGRATING TO THE CLOUD WITH CONTAINERIZATION
 In this project,when i talk about containers, I imply docker.
 Although there are other containerization technology,docker is the standard tool for deploying application its dependencies and configuration in a sandbox also known as containers in an operating system.

 For my previous projects, i have been using VMs to deploy web solution.
 For efficiency purpose, i will be using docker to deploy my application.Unlike a VM, Docker allocated not the whole guest OS for your application, but only isolated minimal part of it - this isolated container has all that your application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run Docker engine.
 This approach also solves the environment incompatibility issue.
 It is a well-known problem when a developer sends his application to you, you try to deploy it, deployment fails, and the developer replies, "- It works on my machine!".
 With Docker - if the application is shipped as a container, it has its own environment isolated from the rest of the world, and it will always work the same way on any server that has Docker engine.